 Ingredients you'll need

-I like to add a bit of coconut oil for texture and additional flavour.
-If you don't like coconut, you can use a neutral vegetable oil instead.
+- a touch of coconut oil: for texture and additional flavour; if you don't like coconut, you can use a neutral vegetable oil or refined coconut oil instead

 How to make the paste in an Instant Pot